-The second you get the positive results, whether it’s a missed period, or peeing on a stick, or a urine test from your doctor’s office, or bloodwork, or an ultrasound….you become acutely aware that the decisions you make affect more than just you.
+The second you get the positive results, whether it’s a missed period, peeing on a stick, a urine test from your doctor’s office, or bloodwork, or an ultrasound….you become acutely aware that the decisions you make affect more than just you.
 From what you eat and drink (to what you can no longer eat and drink) to how much sleep you get or how much weight you lift, you don’t want to do anything to hurt the baby.
-And if you’ve ever experienced a pregnancy loss, this last bit can have you more fearful to move than most.
+And if you’ve ever experienced a pregnancy loss, this last bit can have you more fearful of moving than most.

-But you’re pregnant, not made of glass, and in most cases, exercising in pregnancy has way more benefits than risks.
-Read this blog on the benefits of exercising in pregnancy.
+But you’re pregnant, not made of glass, and in most cases, exercising during pregnancy has way more benefits than risks.
+Read this blog on the benefits of exercising during pregnancy.

 Let’s get the fine print out of the way.
 If this were a radio ad or TV commercial, this is the part I would be talking about super fast.

 According to the American College of Obstetricians and Gynecologists, there are certain conditions that make exercise in pregnancy unsafe, including certain types of heart or lung diseases, cerclage (a stitch used to sew your cervix closed), multiple gestations at risk for preterm labor, placenta previa (when the placenta partially or completely covers the cervix) after 26 weeks, preterm labor or ruptured membranes, pre-eclampsia or pregnancy-induced hypertension, and severe anemia.
 There are other more “relative” contraindications for exercise that include cardiac arrhythmia, chronic bronchitis, poorly controlled Type I diabetes, extreme morbid obesity, being extremely underweight, intrauterine growth restriction, poorly controlled hypertension/hyperthyroidism/seizure disorder, being a heavy smoker, or having certain orthopedic limitations.
 Sigh, moving on!